-- Install a return spring towards the back of the lever.
-(Please refer to the following illustration on page 42 and see Ill.
-95. - Locate a piece of felt is the kit and add to the location where the lever will rest on the lyre rod. - A hole is drilled in the lever to accommodate the threaded rod.
+- o Install a return spring towards the back of the lever.
+(Please refer to the following illustration on page 42 and see III.
+95. - o Locate a piece of felt is the kit and add to the location where the lever will rest on the lyre rod. - A hole is drilled in the lever to accommodate the threaded rod.